purescript-deprecated/grunt-purescript/README.md

 Toggles the `--magic-do` compiler flag.
 Overloads the `do` keyword to inline calls to `>>=` for the `Eff` monad to generate more efficient code when enabled.

+#### options.main
+Type: `Boolean` or `String`
+Default value: `false`

+Toggles the `--main` compiler flag.
+Can be set to `true` or the name of a module in which a `main` function resides.
+When enabled, a call to `main` will be added after all other generated JavaScript.
+When set to `true`, the module name will be assumed to be `Main`.

+#### options.module
+Type: `String` or `Array`
+Default value: none

+Enables dead code elimination, ensuring that the named module (or list of modules) are included in the generated JavaScript, along with all their dependencies.

 #### options.noOpts
 Type: `Boolean`
 Default value: `false`